Rapha149/SignGUI/README.md

 #### `onFinish(BiFunction<Player, String[], String[]>`
 Sets the function which will be executed when the player finishes editing.
 You can return `null` or new lines.
 If you return new lines, the sign editor will be opened with these lines again.
 Overrides `onFinish(Function<String[], String[]>`
 Please note that due to packet listening the function will be executed asynchronously.
-If you want to execute synchronous actions such as inventory handling or block placing, you have to do that in a scheduled task from Bukkit.
+If you want to execute synchronous actions such as inventory handling or block placing, you have to do that in a Bukkit task.

 #### `open(Player player)`
 Opens the sign editor for the player.
 You can call this method multiple times.